Running Record Observations in Early Childhood Education

 Record the facts

-One of the most important aspects of running record observations is to stay unbiased.
-Don’t allow any interpretations or opinions to influence what you write or how you write it.
-If you’re familiar with a child, you might assign reasons or feelings to their actions or behaviors; however, this can negatively affect the accuracy of the recording.
+One of the most important aspects of running record observations is staying unbiased.
+Do not allow any interpretations or opinions to influence what you write or how you write it.
+If you are familiar with a child, you might assign reasons or feelings to their actions or behaviors; however, this negatively affects the accuracy of the recording.

 Instead, record the facts.
 What is the child saying?
 What is the child doing?
 An effective way to stick to the facts is to limit the use of adjectives.
-If you’re tempted to write that a child demonstrated happiness, sadness, or fear, remember that there were actions or behaviors that led you to this deduction.
-Focus on what the child is saying or doing to lead you to those conclusions.
+If you feel tempted to write that a child demonstrated happiness, sadness, or fear, remember that there were actions or behaviors that led you to this deduction.
+Focus on what the child says or does to lead you to those conclusions.

 Document the behaviors in sequential order